NOAA-19

-NOAA-19, known as NOAA-N' (NOAA-N Prime) before launch, is the last of the American National Oceanic and Atmospheric Administration (NOAA) series of weather satellites.
+NOAA-19, known as NOAA-N' (NOAA-N Prime) before launch, was the last of the American National Oceanic and Atmospheric Administration (NOAA) series of weather satellites.
 NOAA-19 was launched on 6 February 2009.
-NOAA-19 is in an afternoon Sun-synchronous orbit and is intended to replace NOAA-18 as the prime afternoon spacecraft.
+NOAA-19 was in an afternoon Sun-synchronous orbit and was launched with the intention that it replace NOAA-18 as the prime afternoon spacecraft, which it did in June 2009.

+The satellite was passivated and decommissioned on August 13, 2025 after experiencing a battery failure.

 Launch

 On 4 November 2008, NASA announced that the satellite had arrived at Vandenberg aboard a Lockheed C-5 Galaxy military transport aircraft.
-Installation of the payload fairing took place 27 January 2009; second stage propellant was loaded on 31 January 2009.
+Installation of the payload fairing took place 27 January 2009 and the second stage propellant was loaded on 31 January 2009.

 Several attempts were made to conduct the launch.
 The first attempt, 4 February 2009, was scrubbed after a failure was detected in a launch pad gaseous nitrogen pressurization system.
 The second attempt, 5 February 2009, was scrubbed after the failure of a payload fairing air conditioning compressor, which is also part of the ground support equipment at the launch pad.